 - Choose a category: You want to be as specific as possible.
 For reference, check out this list of GMB categories, and pick the most suitable one.
 Canoe & Kayak rental service and tour operator are a couple of examples.

 - Add interesting attributes: Think of your frequently asked questions (FAQ) — like if you offer a free shuttle service, or whether you hire predominantly local guides.
 Put down anything that travelers want to know, and makes your business stand out.
 Some attributes can even become badges on mobile.

 - Upload a profile photo, cover photo, and video: Local listings with photos perform much better than those without ones.
 Take this opportunity to showcase your experiences by using high-quality images, and even encouraging your guests to upload a few of their own.

-- Ask your guests for Google Reviews: Positive reviews lead to more bookings, but they also help with the prominence ranking factor.
+- Ask your guests for Google Reviews: Positive Google ratings and reviews lead to more bookings, but they also help with the prominence ranking factor.
 The more reviews, the better.
 You can ask for reviews in-person, or in an automated thank-you email.
 For the latter, just find your business in Google Maps, click on the menu, then Share or embed map, copy the link and paste in the email template.

 - Activate the message feature: Some travelers prefer to send a message over a phone call.
 Make it easy for them to do so.
 Similar to responding to reviews, back and forth messages helps improve customer interaction.